 Painting in oil requires patience, understanding & practice.

 I classify my work as representational impressionism.
-I am inspired by the atmospheres and sublime of J.M.W.
-Turner and Albert Bierstadt, the glazing effects of Rembrandt, and the direct nature of the Group of Seven and Robert Genn.
+I am inspired by the atmospheres and techniques of J.M.W.
+Turner and Albert Bierstadt, the glazing effects of Rembrandt, and the direct-painting nature of the Group of Seven and Robert Genn (and many others).
 I use the qualities of oil paint, mediums and colour to appear realistic without painting fine details.
 This gives my works a unique, lively effect.
 This is achieved through combining direct (impressionist) and indirect (traditional) painting techniques.
 Quality and an enduring positive reputation are important to me, I paint in oils following best practices for a long lasting work of art.
 I continue to refine my skills through dedicated practice, experimentation and study.
 I find my art represents a connection with nature; of places I have experienced first hand and experiences or scenes that have had an impact on me.
 My audience usually shares this connection whether they have been to the same place or not as I work to imbue my paintings with emotional atmosphere .
 My subjects are as varied as my experiences however they commonly have water in various forms whether lakes, streams, oceans or snow.

 From early childhood I leaned towards artistic activities.
-I pursued graphic design as a career that spanned 20 years resulting in running my own design firm for 8 years in Australia.
+In my 20's I pursued graphic design as a career that spanned 20 years resulting in running my own design firm for 8 years in Australia.
 I have a passion for knowledge & experience in art, nature, and design.
 To gather said knowledge, I have been mainly self-taught, studying independently and more recently through mentor-ship and workshops with various professional artists in the Okanagan BC.
 I grew up in Calgary, Alberta Canada.
 There, I met my Australian wife, and moved to Australia for over a decade.
 I have been lucky to travel to many places around the world; North America, Australia, Europe and Asia-Pacific.